aigelia/salary_stats/README.md

     SUPERJOB_TOKEN=your_token_here
     ```

-3. After these two steps, you can run the scripts:
+3. After these two steps, you can run the script:

     ```bash
-    python hh_stats.py
-    python superjob_stats.py
+    python salary_stats.py
     ```

 ## Project Goals